dwrobel/flatcam/README.md

 - organized the list of recent files so the Project entries are to the top and separated from the other types of file
 - work on identification of changes in Preferences tab
 - added categories names for the recent files
+- added a detection if any values are changed in the Edit -> Preferences window and on close it will ask the user if he wants to save the changes or not
+- created a new menu entry in the File menu named Recent projects that will hold the recent projects and the previous "Recent files" will hold only the previous loaded files

 30.07.2019